 Many partners are working with Southwest Solutions to provide services and support for the lab.
 These include Wayne State University, Henry Ford College, Detroit Employment Solutions Corporation and Michigan Works!, Madonna University Writing Center, Global Detroit, Dominican Literacy Center and All Saints Literacy Center.
 In June 2014 the Learning Lab was invited by Reading Works Detroit to become one of nine Impact Partners providing direct literacy service to metro Detroit.
 When it began in January 2011, the lab was funded through a three-year grant of $100,000 a year from the Michigan Department of Energy, Labor & Economic Growth (DELEG).
 The lab now receives annual state support through WIOA II funds as well as numerous grants and donations.
 Since opening the lab has received funding support from the Charter One Foundation, First Independence Bank, Gannett Foundation, Rotary Club of Detroit, and a multi-year grant from the Hearst Foundations.

-The Southwest Solutions’ Adult Learning Labs work with local community artists to bring artistic and cultural programming to our students, made possible with funding from the Michigan Council for Arts & Cultural Affairs and the National Endowment for the Arts.
+The Southwest Solutions’ Adult Learning Labs work with local community artists to bring artistic and cultural programming to our students, made possible with funding from the Michigan Arts and Culture Council.

 Need More Help?